artemiscloud/website/content/blog/initcontainer.md

     initImage: <your_custom_init_image_url>
  ...
 ```
-Finally deply the CR file.
+Finally deploy the CR file in the usual manner, see [Getting Started with ActiveMQ Artemis Operator]({{< ref "using_operator" >}} "About Us") for more info

 ### Further information
 * A fully working example is available [here](https://github.com/artemiscloud/artemiscloud-examples/tree/main/operator/init/jdbc)

-* For issues/suggestions please raise it on [artemiscloud](https://github.com/artemiscloud/activemq-artemis-operator/issues)
+* For issues/suggestions please raise issue at [artemiscloud](https://github.com/artemiscloud/activemq-artemis-operator/issues)